Varicose Veins Causes

 - The local anesthetic will be injected and you will remain awake during the procedure

-Varicose vein surgery that uses general anesthesia includes the following steps:
+Varicose vein surgery that uses general anesthesia includes the following step:

-- Talk with your pre-operative nurse who will perform an exam and check to ensure all needed tasks are completed and the consent form is signed
+The pre-operative nurse will perform an exam and check to ensure all needed tasks are completed and the consent form is signed

 Immediately after your procedure, start with plenty of clear fluids like water and fruit juices.
 As long as no nausea is present, begin with soups and other liquid foods, gradually progressing to normal foods as tolerated.
-Hydration is the most important consideration–aim for 6-8 full glasses of water daily.
-Note: if you’re also undergoing a bariatrics program, follow any and all dietary instructions given to you by your dietary team.
-They can easily be integrated into your post procedure diet.
+Hydration is the most important consideration.
+Try to drink 6-8 full glasses of water daily (48-80oz).
+Note: if you’re also undergoing a bariatrics program, follow the dietary instructions given to you by your bariatric team.

 Relative rest is recommended for the first 24 hours.
 Gentle walking is permitted, but nothing more, especially strenuous lifting.
 For the next 6 weeks it’s advisable to limit lifting to objects under 10 lbs to ensure that no unnecessary pressure is put upon the treated veins.
 Your doctor will instruct you as to when you’re cleared to return to work.

 Don’t personally remove any bandages or other dressings.
 Removal will be done in your doctor’s office during your follow up appointment.
 Don’t shower until you’re cleared to do so by your treating physician.
 At the office, your bandages will be removed and the incision sites assessed for proper healing.
 Once cleared to shower, the white strips placed directly over your incisions should be left in place and will eventually fall off on their own.
 Until you’re cleared to do so, avoid swimming or using a hot tub or jacuzzi.